-A while back I wrote that just because an internet radio station can be heard around the world, it doesn’t mean the owner should try and take on the whole planet, or try to cater for everyone.
+A while back I wrote that just because an internet radio station can be heard around the world, it doesn’t mean the station owner should try and take on the whole planet, or try to cater for everyone.

-Why Hyperlocal Matters was a call to action for all internet radio broadcasters to forget the world and concentrate on their backyard.
+Why hyperlocal matters was a call to action for all internet radio broadcasters to forget the world and concentrate on their backyard.
 To serve the local community.

 Because if you want advertisers to help support your internet radio station then they will likely be the shops and businesses down the street, not across the water, or even in the next town.

 Well, one UK-based internet broadcaster has followed my advice and connected with businesses and listeners on their doorstep.
 He is focusing on the local area and reporting on local sports fixtures and news – both on the air and on the station’s website.

 I don’t want to mention the owner or the station’s name today, because the broadcaster is in a growth phase and I don’t want to jinx it for them.

 However, in just a few months, by changing the station’s name to reflect the area they broadcast from, by pitching themselves as the new voice of the local area, by meeting with business leaders in the town and connecting with local people, the station owner is already talking about moving to broadcasting via DAB within a year or two – support for the station is that strong.